Altinn/altinn-studio/README.md

 ## Cypress tests

-There is created some [integration tests](https://github.com/Altinn/altinn-studio/tree/master/frontend/testing/cypress) for studio with cypress.
+Some [integration tests](https://github.com/Altinn/altinn-studio/tree/master/frontend/testing/cypress) for studio have been created with Cypress.
 More about these tests [can be found here](frontend/testing/cypress/README.md).

 ## Deployment